 |Sculptures on the grounds.|

 Following a decision from the Taranaki Anglican Trust Board this week, the Taranaki Cathedral Church of St Mary will be gradually closed by January 2016.
 The church would be closed to the public and parishioners for several years.
 However, Trustees could not yet determine quite how many years it would be shut.
 St Mary’s Cathedral was first opened in September 1846 and is now the oldest standing stone church in New Zealand.
 The church meets only 15 percent of the current New Building Standard (NBS).
 A building is considered earthquake-prone if it does not meet 34 percent of the NBS.
 Archbishop Philip Richardson, Bishop of Taranaki, said the news was expected, but it still brought a sense of sadness.

 |Many residents and tourists visited the church on its last day.|

 Richardson presided of the Anglican Diocese of Waikato and Taranaki and said while the repair process would be lengthy and expensive, it was a better outcome than some parishes which have had to be closed completely.
 There are 15 buildings within the Diocese that have to be looked for seismic strengthening, he said.
 Engineering reports were still being completed and until that information was available the Trustees could not work out the total cost or time it would take until the church doors could be opened again, Richardson said.

 |The church had ample room for many parishioners.|

 The Trustees have agreed to a gradual closure, with the cathedral being closed to the general public from next Monday, and specified services being phased out by the end of January 2016.
-Church dean Jamie Allen said it was hoped a final farewell service would be organised to allow the church community to give the space a proper send off.
+Church dean Jamie Allen said it was hoped a final farewell service would be organized to allow the church community to give the space a proper send-off.